Operators of quantum theory of Dirac's free field: Operators of Dirac's theory

+Other elementary examples are the momentum-independent matrices of $\rho_D$, $\gamma^{\mu}$, $s_{\mu\nu}$,...etc. that can be seen as Fourier operators whose Fourier transforms are just the matrices themselves.

 During the last century many authors preferred to work in $\hat F[0]$ algebra manipulating exclusively the time-independent Fourier transforms of the operators under consideration.
-In this manner Pryce proposed his versions (c), (d) and (e) of related spin and position operators and a complete set of orthogonal projection operators, defining their action in active mode.
-Moreover, the entire theory of the Foldy-Wouthuysen transformations and their applications remain exclusively at the level of the $\hat F[0]$ algebra.
+In this manner Pryce proposed his versions (c), (d) and (e) of related spin and position operators and a complete set of orthogonal projection operators, defining their Fourier transforms \cite{B}.
+In the same paper Pryce proposed a transformation which differs only through a parity from the famous Foldy-Wouthuysen transformation proposed two years later \cite{FW} whose action remain exclusively at the level of the $\hat F[0]$ algebra.